YSOVAR/test-csv/expected_results.rst

 We have generated artifical csv files that have the same format (at at least a very similar one) to the csv files extracted from the YSOVAR2 database.
-The purpose of this excercise is
+The purpose of this excercise is to

 - test that our code works correctly
 - compare our python code to Maria's IDL code